-The Grateful Dead’s debut album, in its original form, runs for 35 minutes.
+The Grateful Dead’s self-titled debut album, in its original form, ran for 35 minutes.
 That’s about as much time as it would take the band to play “Dark Star” in concert.

 Most bands earn their stripes by playing live, and it was no different with the Grateful Dead.
-Formed from a folk outfit that went electric after the Beatles hit America, the quintet of Garcia, Weir, Phil Lesh, Bill Kreutzmann and Ron “Pigpen” McKernan had earned a reputation in hippie-friendly San Fran for bringing a psychedelic perspective to roots music in the group’s concerts.
-As other local groups, including Jefferson Airplane and Moby Grape, began to land record deals, so did the Dead, who were signed by Warner Bros. in 1966.
+Formed from a folk outfit that went electric after the Beatles hit America, the quintet of Garcia, Weir, Phil Lesh, Bill Kreutzmann and Ron “Pigpen” McKernan had earned a reputation in hippie-friendly San Francisco for bringing a psychedelic perspective to roots music in the group’s concerts.
+As other local groups, including Jefferson Airplane and Moby Grape, began to land record deals, so did the Grateful Dead: They were signed by Warner Bros. in 1966.

-So the band recorded relatively tidy versions of old blues tunes such as “Sitting on Top of the World” and “Good Morning, Little School Girl,” dusty folk songs like “Cold Rain and Show” and Jesse Fuller’s country tune “Beat it on Down the Line.”
+So, the Grateful Dead recorded relatively tidy versions of old blues tunes such as “Sitting on Top of the World” and “Good Morning, Little School Girl,” dusty folk songs like “Cold Rain and Show” and Jesse Fuller’s country tune “Beat it on Down the Line.”
 Garcia wrote the original, somewhat political “Cream Puff War,” while the whole group collaborated on jangly opener “The Golden Road (To Unlimited Devotion),” which also became the lead single.

 “Each night when we went into the studio, we played ‘Viola Lee Blues’ for as long as we wanted to play it, and we recorded it,” Garcia said in 1967.
 “And at the end of the week, we went through and listened to them and the one that turned us on was the one. ...
 It isn’t as good as it could have been, but it’s still okay.”